maymikb/readMeGenerator/generated.md

 - [Questions](#questions)

 ## Description
-An app that generates a unique and professional readMe using data from questions asked
+generates a unique and professional README by using the datat from questions asked (and answered)

 ## Installation
-run npm to perform installation, use the inquirer dependency, and use fs
+runnpm to perform installation, use the inquirer dependency, and use fs

 ## Usage
 demo example here